lukevanin/CitySearch/README.md

 ## Additional requirements/restrictions:

 * The original list of cities is provided as a plain text JSON format array.
-The list is preprocessed into a data rep representation that can be loaded more efficiently.
-Compared to the
+The list is preprocessed into a data representation that can be loaded more efficiently.
-* Database implementations are forbidden
-* Provide unit tests, that your search algorithm is displaying the correct results giving different inputs, including invalid inputs.
+* Provides unit tests, that your search algorithm is displaying the correct results giving different inputs, including invalid inputs.
-* Alpha/beta versions of the IDE are forbidden, you must work with the stable version of the IDE
-* The code of the assignment has to be delivered along with the git repository (.git folder).
-We want to see the progress evolution
-* Screen rotation should be allowed
-* Language must be Swift
-* Compatible with the 2 latest major versions of iOS
-* 3rd party libraries are forbidden.

 ## Clarifications